CSI HR: The Case of the 13-Inch Blade (Restaurant Compliance)

 Allegation #2 Employer Failed to Pay Minimum Wage To Tipped Employees

 When the WHD launched an investigation, they uncovered evidence of more crimes.
-The first one involved tipped employees.
+The first one involved tip pooling.

-Servers at Beau’s earn tips from guests.
+As with many restaurants, servers at Beau’s earn tips from guests.
 They pool the tips and split between servers, bussers, and kitchen workers.
 Servers and bussers at Beau’s are paid less than minimum wage.
-The tips should bridge the gap between the hourly wage and legal minimum wage.
-This doesn’t always happen on weekday shifts.
-The employer should make up the difference.
+Per the Fair Labor Standards Act (FLSA), the tips should bridge the gap between the hourly wage and legal minimum wage.
+When tips fall short – as is often the case on weekdays – the employer is supposed to make up the difference.

 Allegation #3 Employers Deducted Money for Uniforms From Employees’ Pay